AydinXudiyev/AydinXudiyev/README.md

 ## 🤔 Questions or Support?

-If you have any questions or need assistance, feel free to reach out via aydinxudiyev75@gmail.com or open an issue in this repository.
+If you have any questions or need assistance, feel free to reach out via [Your Email] or open an issue in this repository.

 ---